Second International Symposium on Plastics in the Arctic and Sub-Arctic Region

 Scientific research and studies into plastic pollution have been growing quite fast over the last couple of decades.
 It is essential that we take full advantage of the best available knowledge when we look for solutions to tackle this global problem.
 In March 2021, Iceland and the Nordic Council of Ministers hosted a successful First symposium on Plastics in the Arctic and Sub-Arctic Region with participants calling for a follow up in the near future.

 For these reasons, the Government of Iceland, with the support of the Nordic Council of Ministers, will host a Second International Symposium on Plastics in the Arctic and Sub-Arctic Region at Harpa, Reykjavík Concert Hall and Conference Center, on 22-23 November 2023.
-The aim is to gather scientific and local knowledge on plastic pollution and discuss ways and means to reduce the impact of plastics on Arctic ecosystems.
+The aim is to gather scientific, Indigenous and local knowledge on plastic pollution and discuss ways and means to reduce the impact of plastics on Arctic ecosystems.

 The Government of Iceland has already received confirmation from the following organizations and institutions to become partners in the event.
 These are the International Council for the Exploration of the Sea (ICES), the Oslo and Paris Commission (OSPAR), the International Oceanographic Commission (IOC) of UNESCO, the University of the Arctic (UArctic), the International Arctic Science Committee (IASC) the Polar Institute of Wilson Center, GRID-Arendal, the Center for the Ocean and the Arctic, UiT the Arctic University of Norway and the Nature Institute of Greenland.
 Iceland is interested in extending the collaboration and partnership in the symposium and will welcome additional partners for the event.
 The symposium is being held with financial support from the Nordic Council of Ministers.